pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 # A question of control

-Of course its really easy to get a DOI.
-All you have to do is go drop your stuff in a repository!
-What's so bad about that?
-This isn't an issue of owning your own stuff as it is about missed opportunities.
-I think besides the trust issues, researchers are missing a big opportunity here by only focusing here on the large-grained research outputs.
-The research process is being broken up and partitioned into all these places that don't make sense with how it came about!

-HTTP URIs as identifiers are just as separable from the underlying technology as are DOI URIs.
-I can represent either in ASCII, and HTTP IRIs support UTF-8!
-Both are currently dependent on DNS for resolution.
-Either could support multiple resolution mechanisms, and URIs have a native resolution mechanism.
-DOI doesn't have a native mechanism, and according to Larry Stone, it 'currently needs the crutch of HTTP proxies which have the same DNS naming problem'.[^stone-evaluation]
+The DOI system was motivated by three motivations: the need to identify objects within an information resource, the need to describe metadata about that resource, and a contractual agreement to care for the resources for which the institution was responsible (i.e. the social infrastructure).

 But there is a deeper problem with DOI that wasn't as apparent in these early days of the Web, one that I think is much more subtle and sinister, and more of a barrier to a free and open culture of scholarship.
-DOIs were created with an explicit barrier to entry, one that was placed high deliberately.
-The DOI System was designed in order [for publishers to interoperate with other publishers][crossref] to unambiguously identify business products.
+The social infrastructure of the DOI system created an explicit barrier to participation---one that was placed high deliberately.
+This makes more sense when you understand that the DOI system was designed in order [for publishers to interoperate with other publishers][crossref] to unambiguously identify business products.
 This is not intrinsically bad, and as a system of identification, it is a nice system for for what it was designed.
 The DOI created a centralized, proprietary registry